 About Olmsted Medical Center

 The organization is governed by a Board of Trustees, whose primary function is to see that OMC serves the public interest.
-A Board of Governors, made up of clinicians and the chief executive officer, governs OMC’s day-to-day operations.

 The delivery of exceptional patient care focusing on caring, quality, safety, and service.